As COP26 Presidents, the UK launched the Forest, Agriculture and Commodity Trade (FACT) Dialogue with Indonesia as co-chairs.

 Transformation takes time but actions must emerge at milestones along the way.

-We hope that the partnership and collaboration we have seen in the FACT Dialogue to date continues well beyond COP26 in order for partners to work together to achieve the ambition set out in the FACT Roadmap.
+We are continuing the partnership and collaboration we have seen in the FACT Dialogue in order for partners to work together to achieve the ambition set out in the FACT Roadmap.